mohd-afeef-badri/psd/demos/soildynamics/fast-track-tutorials.md

 	{~}{{\centeredtilde}}1
 	,
     }
 abstract: This document details some tutorials of soildynamics module of PSD.
-These tutorials are not verbose, but does instead give a kick start users/developers for using PSD's soildynamics module.
+These tutorials are not verbose, but does instead give a kick start to users/developers for using PSD's soildynamics module.
 ---
 \newcommand{\sh}[1]{\small\sffamily{\color{blue!60}#1}}